-Are you a sister, mother, daughter, girlfriend, lover, wife or friend trying to connect with a man who is so distant.
-Do you feel like you are a man stranded on an island and can’t find a way to communicate?
+Are you a sister, mother, daughter, lover, wife, colleague or friend trying to connect with a man who is distant.
+Are you a man who feels like stranded on an island and can’t find a way to communicate?
 You’re not alone.

 “No man is an Island…” - John Donne